 Creating Accountability for Action

-Of all the activities done for which Pareto charts provide value, driving action is the most important.
+Of all the activities for which Pareto charts provide value, driving action is the most important.
 Create defined procedures for:

 For an organization I worked with, we introduced "Pareto Reviews", where teams had to defend their analyses and action plans to senior management.